-OTC equity derivatives which classify as pure derivatives for Swiss securities transfer tax purposes do not qualify as taxable securities within the meaning of the Swiss Stamp Duty Act, which is why transactions with OTC equity derivatives are basically not subject to Swiss securities transfer tax.
-Exemptions apply to OTC equity derivatives which, due to specific features, are considered debt financing instruments (bonds or money market securities), share-like or fund-like products, as well as Low Exercise Price Options (LEPO) on shares (with a maturity exceeding one year) for Swiss securities transfer tax purposes.
+OTC equity derivatives that classify as pure derivatives for Swiss securities transfer tax purposes do not qualify as taxable securities within the meaning of the Swiss Stamp Duty Act, which is why transactions with OTC equity derivatives are basically not subject to Swiss securities transfer tax.
+Exemptions apply to OTC equity derivatives that, due to specific features, are considered debt financing instruments (bonds or money- market securities), share-like or fund-like products, as well as low exercise price options on shares (with a maturity exceeding one year) for Swiss securities transfer tax purposes.
 These specific types of OTC equity derivatives are in general subject to Swiss securities transfer tax.